 It’s easy to see why so many people fought to preserve the dunes.

-Total hiking time?
-Two to three hours, depending on how much you dilly dally and how many dresses (or man-kinis) you’re going to model at the beach 🙂
+It will take two to three hours to hike Cowles Bog, depending on how much you dilly dally and how many dresses (or man-kinis) you’re going to model at the beach 🙂

-Hiking poles?
 This trail is flat for the most part, but you might like having one for the 125-foot return climb from the beach up Mount Tuthill.
-We usually have a couple like the ones below stowed in Andrew’s backpack for such occasions.
+We usually have a couple aluminum hiking poles stowed in Andrew’s backpack for such occasions.